-You've set up your iMovie project, done some video editing, and now you're wondering how to export a video in iMovie?
-You're in the right spot!
+You’ve set up your iMovie project, done some video editing, and now you’re wondering how to save a video in iMovie?
+You’re in the right spot!
 In this tutorial, I will show you the exact steps to export (save) your video in iMovie to a file you can upload to YouTube or Facebook (or save on your hard drive where you can watch it).

-Export a Video in iMovie
+How to Save Video in iMovie

 In the upper right-hand corner of the program is the share button, and when you hit that, iMovie gives you a bunch of places to “share” to.
 We don’t want ANY of those platforms, only the “File” option.
 So we are basically just saving our editing video as a file right on our hard drive where we can share it on Facebook or YouTube or something later.